Understanding Skeeter Syndrome: Symptoms, Treatment and Prevention

 Sublingual Immunotherapy

-Sublingual immunotherapy, or allergy drops, are a long-term treatment option that addresses the root cause of allergies.
+Sublingual immunotherapy, or allergy drops, is a long-term treatment option that addresses the root cause of allergies.
 They can be particularly effective for individuals who experience severe reactions to mosquito bites.
 Experts recommend allergen-specific immunotherapy as it can alter the course of allergic diseases by modulating the immune response.

 How Can You Prevent Skeeter Syndrome?